An obstacle problem for the p-elastic energy: Existence and symmetry of minimizers

-\begin{remark} The energy bound \eqref{eq:inficondi} in the previous theorem is somewhat difficult to translate in a geometric condition on the obstacle.
+The lower semicontinuity follows by standard rearrangements. \end{proof} \begin{remark} The energy bound \eqref{eq:inficondi} in the previous theorem is somewhat difficult to translate in a geometric condition on the obstacle.
 However one can formulate a sufficient condition that is very easy to handle: If there exists $c \in (0, \frac{c_p(G)}{2})$ such that $\psi(x) \leq u_c(x)$ for all $x \in (0,1)$ then \eqref{eq:inficondi} holds true.
-This becomes obvious when using $u_c$ as a test function and looking at \eqref{eq:energyuc}. \end{remark}
+This becomes obvious when using $u_c$ as a test function and looking at \eqref{eq:energyuc}. \end{remark} \begin{remark} We will show in the coming sections that without the energy bound \eqref{eq:inficondi} nonexistence may occur --- even though the energy infimum is always finite (cf. Proposition \ref{prop:univbound}).
+Numerics for $p=2$ and $G =EU_2$ (cf. \cite{Anna}) suggest that minimizers develop vertical slope at $x=0,1$ once the obstacles reach a certain height.
+Vertical slopes are however not allowed in our class $M(\psi)$.
+This makes it natural to look at a \emph{relaxation} of the problem.
+In the case of $p \in (1,\infty)$ and $G= EU_p$ one would want to find a relaxation that maintains the geometric meaning of the functional.
+This suggests looking at the $p$-elastic energy of curves in the larger class of \emph{pseudographs}, i.e. curves that can consist of graph parts and vertical parts, cf. \cite{MariusExistence}.
+In \cite{MariusExistence} it is observed that for $p=2$ the elastic energy possesses a pseudograph minimizer, regardless of the height of the obstacle.
+We are confident that the analysis carries over to the situation of arbitrary $p$. \end{remark}

 In the coming section we will look at symmetry of minimizers.
 One should also point out another geometric property which we already derived now --- the \emph{strict concavity}, i.e. $u''<0$, which we have already shown for every critical point in Proposition \ref{prop:deg}.